sgillespie/lambda-calculus/README.md

     zero: λ f x. x
     succ: λ n f x. f (n f x)

 We have defined natural numbers inductively, using two cases.
-Zero is defined exactly as we did earlier, and it's successor, as n + 1.
+Zero is defined exactly as we did earlier, and its successor, as n + 1.
 Every natural can be composed using those two functions.
 For example, we can achieve the number 2, by using only zero and successor.

     2 = succ (succ zero)
       = (λ n f x. f (n f x)) ((λ n f x. f (n f x)) λ f x. x)